- Appeal of Withdrawal

 Appeal of Withdrawal for Unsafe Clinical Practice or Unprofessional Behavior

 In addition, one student will be selected from those who have expressed an interest in serving on an appeals committee.
-The student will be from outside the level.
+The student will be from outside the complainant’s level.
 A graduate student may also be invited.
 He or she will be a voting member.

 The committee will provide the student and the clinical faculty an opportunity to discuss the circumstances surrounding the incident.
 The Director of Nursing will be a nonvoting member unless there is a tie.
 The committee will issue a decision following the meeting.
-Notification to the student will occur in writing within 7 calendar days from the meeting.
+Notification to the student will occur in writing within seven calendar days from the meeting.
 The decision of the committee will be final.

-The following sanctions may be imposed:
+Depending on the committee’s decisions, the following sanctions may be imposed:

-- Verbal reprimand without an entry on the student's personal performance record;
+- Verbal reprimand without an entry on the student's personal performance record.

-- Written reprimand with an entry on the student's personal performance record;
+- Written reprimand with an entry on the student's personal performance record.

-- "F" in the course on his/her permanent transcript;
+- "F" in the course on his/her permanent transcript.

 - Dismissal or denial of re-entry.